nk3nny/LambsDanger/README.md

 The stated goal of the mod is:
 1. Make buildings part of the AI tactical landscape
 2. Improve AI feedback by creating clearly distinct AI states
+3. Seamless integration with vanilla, ACE3 and modded assets

 The mod requires: Community Base Addons